initialxy/initialxy.github.io/_posts/2023-03-31-training-stable-diffusion-lora-with-kohya.md

 ---
 {% include JB/setup %}

 Since [my last post](/lesson/2023/02/01/training-stable-diffusion-concept-with-lora-on-amd-gpu), a lot has changed.
 So instead of adding updates to my previous post, I figured I could write a follow-up instead.
 A lot of quirks with [sd_dreambooth_extension](https://github.com/d8ahazard/sd_dreambooth_extension) that I mentioned last time have been fixed.
 It is now able to create standalone LoRA on its own without the hacks that I mentioned.
 However, I also want to give [kohya_ss](https://github.com/bmaltais/kohya_ss) another try and see if I can get it to work this time.
 Again, our main challenge here is to get it to work with an AMD GPU.
-Recall that last time I couldn’t get it to work for a couple of issues: it had tons of hard-coded Windows path separators, which made it difficult to run on Linux, where PyTorch’s ROCm build is available, and I couldn’t get TensorFlow to work on AMD GPU.
+Recall that last time I couldn't get it to work for a couple of issues: it had tons of hard-coded Windows path separators, which made it difficult to run on Linux, where PyTorch's ROCm build is available, and I couldn't get TensorFlow to work on AMD GPU.
 Things have certainly changed a lot in just a month or so.
 The good news is I managed to get it to work on Linux while running on AMD GPU.
-So I’d like to share my setup and some scripts that I wrote for myself.
+So I'd like to share my setup and some scripts that I wrote for myself.

 <!--more-->

 # Installation
-Let’s get [kohya_ss](https://github.com/bmaltais/kohya_ss) installed and running.
+Let's get [kohya_ss](https://github.com/bmaltais/kohya_ss) installed and running.
 This time around, it actually came with an Ubuntu install and launch script.
 So if you are on Ubuntu, you are ready to go!
-For me, I use Arch, so I basically just followed its [Ubuntu script](https://github.com/bmaltais/kohya_ss/blob/master/ubuntu_setup.sh), except we don’t install Python from `apt` and we need to install the [ROCm build of PyTorch](https://pytorch.org/get-started/locally/).
+For me, I use Arch, so I basically just followed its [Ubuntu script](https://github.com/bmaltais/kohya_ss/blob/master/ubuntu_setup.sh), except we don't install Python from `apt` and we need to install the [ROCm build of PyTorch](https://pytorch.org/get-started/locally/).

 ```bash
 cd git # go to a directory of your choice where you leave git repos